Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Three aspects characterise active learning:

-Being involved and concentrating: Children pay attention to details, maintain focus despite distractions, and show deep involvement in activities.
-They are absorbed in what they are doing, returning to activities over time and demonstrating sustained thinking.
+Being involved and concentrating: Children notice details and keep focus, even when there are distractions.
+They show deep involvement in activities.
+They become absorbed in what they are doing, return to activities over time, and show sustained thinking.

 Effective Learning Characteristics infographic showing three pillars of early years education learning framework